-As of 31 December 2022 and 2021, all of our unrecognized tax benefits would have a favourable impact on our effective income tax rate, if ultimately recognized.
+As of 2023, 2022 and 2021, our unrecognized tax benefits included £6.5 million, £20.5 million and £63.1 million, respectively, of tax benefits that would have a favorable impact on our effective income tax rate if recognized.

-During 2023, it is reasonably possible that the expiration of certain statutes of limitation could result in reductions to our unrecognized tax benefits related to tax positions taken prior to 31 December 2022.
-The amount of any such reductions could range up to £16.0 million, all of which would have a positive impact on our effective tax rate.
-Other than the potential impacts of the expected expiration of certain statutes of limitation, we do not expect any material changes to our unrecognized tax benefits during 2023.
-No assurance can be given as to the nature or impact of any changes in our unrecognized tax benefits during 2023.
+Other than the potential impacts of the expected expiration of certain statutes of limitation, we do not expect any material changes to our unrecognized tax benefits during 2024.
+No assurance can be given as to the nature or impact of any changes in our unrecognized tax benefits during 2024.

-On 16 August 2022, the Inflation Reduction Act was signed into law in the U.S. Although this legislation does not increase the U.S. corporate income tax rate, it includes, among other provisions, a new 15.0% corporate alternative minimum tax on "adjusted financial statement income" that is effective for tax years beginning after 31 December 2022.
-We currently believe these rules are not likely to be applicable to our Company, although we will continue to monitor additional guidance as it is issued to assess the impact to our tax position.
+On 16 August 2022, the Inflation Reduction Act was signed into law in the U.S. Although this legislation does not increase the U.S. corporate income tax rate, it includes, among other provisions, a new 15.0% corporate alternative minimum tax (CAMT) on "adjusted financial statement income" that is effective for tax years beginning after 31 December 2022.
+CAMT did not have an impact on our consolidated financial statements for the year ended 31 December 2023.
+We will continue to monitor additional guidance as it is issued to assess the impact to our tax position.